-O'Reilly's Rainforest Guesthouse is the base used by many birders to the area and is situated in the north-west of the park 36km south of Canungra and about 110km south of Brisbane.
+O'Reilly's Rainforest Guesthouse is the base used by many birders to the area and is situated in the north-west of the park 36km south of Canungra and about 110km south of Brisbane, about a 2 hour drive.
 Camping is also possible within the park but any accommodation should be booked well in advance as this is a popular holiday area.

 Contact Details

 Fairly good birding though I think most of the specialty birds of the park can be seen within a few days birding.
 Get a guide for at least one day as some species are very site specific Pros